-5.3.2 AdaEdge Workflow
+5.2.2 AdaEdge Workflow

 AdaEdge allows the collection and aggregation of data from multiple device clients.
 The framework can be configured to accept multiple signals corresponding to a metric that the sensor produces, such as temperature and humidity.
 AdaEdge ingests data points generated by the remote sensor clients, caches them into fixed-size arrays, attaches a timestamp for the segment, and pushes it to the uncompressed buffer.
 As the uncompressed buffer is being filled, compression threads offload data from the uncompressed buffer and process them.
-The compression selection threads are adaptively configured to use different compression algorithms based on storage capacity, network bandwidth, ingestion rate, and specified analytical tasks.
-If the uncompressed buffer exceeds its capacity, which may happen when the ingestion rate exceeds the compression speed, the data is flushed to the disk.
-The compression threads push the compressed data into a compressed buffer pool, which can also flush to disk.
-AdaEdge can execute queries or analyses (e.g., aggregation queries, clustering, or outlier detection) over the compressed data or the raw time-series segments in the uncompressed buffer.
+The compression selection threads are adaptively configured to use different compression approaches based on storage capacity, network bandwidth, ingestion rate, and specified analytical tasks.
+If the uncompressed buffer exceeds its capacity, which may happen when the ingestion rate exceeds the compressed data into a compressed buffer pool, which can also flush to disk.
+AdaEdge can execute queries or analyses (e.g., aggregation queries, clustering) over the compressed data or the raw time-series segments in the uncompressed buffer.
+Each segment in the framework is associated with metadata describing its compression configurations, which can be used for the codec to do further compression or decompression for the downstream workload.

-AdaEdge currently supports byte-compression techniques, such as Gzip and Snappy, and lightweight encodings, such as dictionary encoding, Gorilla [92], Sprintz [21], and BUFF [75] for numeric data.
-AdaEdge also supports specialized lossy time-series representation methods (i.e., lossy compression), such as Piecewise Aggregate Approximation (PAA) [116, 63], Fourier transform [38], Piecewise Linear Approximation (PLA) [100] and BUFF-lossy.
+AdaEdge currently supports byte-compression techniques, such as Gzip and Snappy, and lightweight encodings, such as dictionary encoding, Gorilla [88], Sprintz [21], and BUFF [72] for numeric data.
+AdaEdge also supports specialized lossy time-series representation methods (i.e., lossy compression), such as Piecewise Aggregate Approximation (PAA) [112, 61], Fourier transform [39], Piecewise Linear Approximation (PLA) [96] and BUFF-lossy.
 These approaches differ in terms of compression ratio, throughput, query efficiency, and workload accuracy.
 There is no one size fits all approach for any time series or task.
-With system resource limitations found in edge devices, AdaEdge is able to switch the compression approach according to the optimization target adaptively.
+With system resource limitations defined by edge devices, AdaEdge is able to switch the compression approach according to the optimization target adaptively.
 AdaEdge currently supports optimization targets, including space (data compression ratio), time (compression runtime), and accuracy (machine learning model and aggregation query accuracy).

 The compression selection component in AdaEdge is able to automatically select the compression approach, given the workload, data arrival rates, and resource capacity.
+AdaEdge compression selection requires a lightweight reinforcement learning framework to efficiently summarize the past compression performance and provide compression suggestions based on the latest observation from system feedback.
 The compression selection component of AdaEdge is a perfect fit for the multi-armed bandit (MAB) problem.
 As the signal is ingested into the system, AdaEdge compresses the uncompressed segments and puts them into the compressed buffer.
 Once compression is finished for segments, AdaEdge runs an evaluation process to monitor the compression ratio, compression throughput, target workload accuracy, Etc. This information is used for the MAB component to estimate the potential reward by applying each compression candidate.
 Recall the MAB greedy algorithm logic, the compression selection for AdaEdge is selecting the compression arm with the highest estimated value of the optimization target.
-So the $Q_t(a)$ from section 5.2.2 will be the optimization target estimation for compression action a at time step t.
+So the $Q_t(a)$ from section 5.1.3 will be the optimization target estimation for compression action a at time step t.